ADHD Organizing & Coaching

 Facilitating executive Functions

 ADHD is not the only neuro-atypical brain style around town.
 But it IS one that is near and dear to my heart.
-Many of my clients struggle with limited executive function.
-Getting organized and staying organized eludes them.
+Many of my clients struggle with limited executive functions.
+Becoming organized and maintaining a sense of order feels elusive.

 For those of us who struggle with focus, attention, distractions, and the ability to shift focus at a moment's notice, the most ordinary of days can feel challenging.
 There is shame and embarrassment attached to needing help with what appears easy for other people.

 Many struggling with ADHD feel misunderstood by the people closest to them, and even more so by the people that they need to interact with outside of the home and in their work environments.
-Choosing resources and strategies to best manage daily life can feel overwhelming.
+Choosing resources and strategies to best manage daily life can feel overwhelming; yet, their use is significant.

 I have spent many years learning to reset my own self talk.
 I am healthier for it.
 I play to my strengths, embrace my resources, and, I share what I have discovered with my clients.